Overlays

 - The overlay file must contain fewer than 1000 features.

-You can upload overlays to your Lens account via the Overlay Uploader, which can be accessed from the overlays library settings page.
+You can upload overlays to your Lens account via the Overlay Uploader, which can be accessed from the Overlay Uploads page.

-Once you click "Add Custom Overlay", you'll be prompted to select a file that meets the format criteria above.
+Once you click "Add an overlay", you'll be prompted to select a file that meets the format criteria above.
 Once you've selected a file, you can edit the name of the overlay and choose an attribute to appear on hover.

 Once you confirm the upload, you'll be sent to the overlay library page where you can select which portfolios the overlay should appear on.
 Further customization of the overlay's appearance will take place on the map page, as elaborated on in the above section.
 You can download your custom overlays from the overlay library page.